PlamenPanayotov/XML-Parser/README.md

 ```
 composer update
 ```
-The path to main folders with XML file and subfolders must be configure in config.ini file.
+The path to main folders with XML files and subfolders must be configure in config.ini file.
 The database must be configure in config.ini file.

 ## Use